MiuLab/Reasoning-Survey/README.md

 To address this, we first conduct a strategy-oriented survey of recent TTS methods, categorizing them into three major families: Sampling, Search, and Trajectory Optimization and identify diversity as a critical enabler of TTS success.
 Next, we propose a simple yet effective fine-tuning method, ADAPT (A Diversity Aware Prefix fine-Tuning), which enhances early-stage output diversity via prefix-tuned sampling.

 We evaluate ADAPT on a compact reasoning model under Best-of-N sampling.
 As shown in , ADAPT achieves 80% accuracy with eight times fewer samples, outperforming all baseline models in efficiency while retaining strong peak performance.
+(The figure shows Accuracy vs. Inference Cost in log scale, Each point represents a language model.)
 <img src="https://github.com/MiuLab/Reasoning-Survey/blob/main/images/output-14.png" width="50%" height="50%">
-Figure 1: Accuracy vs. Inference Cost (log scale).Each point represents a language model.
 ### Related Work:  Other related Survey
 ### Test Time Scaling
 - Sampling